 This Independence Day, use this Sunday school lesson to help preteens learn about independence.
 Find more great Sunday school lessons to help kids grow in their faith.

-1. Paper Attack Form teams.
-Have each team choose a person to be a king or queen.
+Form teams.
+Then have each team choose a person to be a king or queen.
 Designate a dividing line down the center of your room.
 Have teams each stand on a different side of the line with their king or queen standing behind them.
 Give each person two newspaper wads to throw at the opposing team’s royalty.
 Tell teams to defend their royalty by blocking shots.
 No one may cross or reach over the center line.
 Play until a king or queen is hit.

 Read aloud 2 Samuel 18:1-7.